Greenbonee/streamlit-hits-invite/README.md

 🔐 Access Token

 This app requires a valid Bearer token to authorize with the HITS API.
 If you don’t have one, please contact your admin or refer to the documentation provided during the SIT Academic Retreat.

-📄 License

-MIT License (or specify another if applicable)

 🙌 Acknowledgements